modernice/nice-cms/design/index.md

 ### Non-goals

-- authorization (should be implemented by the developers themselves)
+- authorization (should be implemented by the developers)
 - visual content builder
 - web UI